History of Los Angeles: Industrial expansion and growth

-The city's first newspaper, Star of Los Angeles, was a bilingual publication which began its run in 1851.

 In the 1870s, Los Angeles was still little more than a village of 5,000.
 By 1900, there were over 100,000 occupants of the city.
 Several men actively promoted Los Angeles, working to develop it into a great city and to make themselves rich.
 Angelenos set out to remake their geography to challenge San Francisco with its port facilities, railway terminal, banks and factories.
 The Farmers and Merchants Bank of Los Angeles was the first incorporated bank in Los Angeles, founded in 1871 by John G. Downey and Isaias W. Hellman.
 Wealthy Easterners who came as tourists recognized the growth opportunities and invested heavily in the region.
 During the 1880s and 1890s, the central business district (CBD) grew along Main and Spring streets towards Second Street and beyond.
+In Downtown Los Angeles, there was an archaeological excavation in 1996 on the site of Union Station which took place during the demolition of the parking structure as well as a massive excavation of the basement.
+Artifact deposits were typically trash pits and privies from the brothels and boarding houses that formerly existed in that area.
+In addition, there was also a sheet refuse of artifacts from Old Chinatown, the nearby residential area.
+This area of Downtown Los Angeles was known as the crib District which was heavily occupied by brothels and saloons.